 - Income Limits for Wake County / Raleigh no matter how many people are in the household is $85,000

 - Minimum Credit Score Requirements 640 for both the MCC Program and the Grant Program

 - There’s no maximum Sales Price Restriction for the NC Affordable Housing Program in 2013

 Q: Does FHA PMI “get removed” after you meet an equity requirement?

 A: The FHA PMI rates recently changed.
 There’s an upfront fee of 1.75% that is usually just added to your loan amount (meaning it’s financed in) and then there’s a monthly charge added to your payments.
-The more downpayment you make, the lower your FHA PMI rates will be.
+The monthly FHA PMI rates went DOWN.
+The more down payment you make, the lower your FHA PMI rates will be.
 Another recent change means that the FHA PMI will stay on the loan for the life of the loan / no matter how much equity you build up.
 It’s just a cost of using this great program!

 Q: Are All Condominiums in Raleigh Approved for FHA Loans?

 A: No. Primarily because of a hard rule against short-term leases, and a requirement for stricter language in the projects covenants, conditions and restrictions (CC&Rs) fewer Condominium Projects in NC Qualify for FHA Financing.

 Looking for a home in the Raleigh/Cary/Apex area?
 Call Steve and Eleanor Thorne 919 649 5058.
 We do TONS of FHA loans in NC and we’d love to help you!
 We also have Today’s Best Mortgage Rates in Raleigh and Cary NC!